Shadow Priest Best Covenants, Soulbinds, and Conduits — Shadowlands 9.0.2

 causes your

-Void Eruption cooldown to recover twice as fast for the duration of the buff (20 seconds baseline).
-This means that instead of Void Eruption cooling down 1 second per second, it now cools down 2 seconds per second.
-Effectively giving you a 20-second reduction to the Void Eruption cooldown, making it a 1 minute and 10-second cooldown, down from 1 minute and 30 seconds.
+Void Eruption cooldown to recover twice as fast for the duration of the buff (20 seconds baseline), effectively giving you a 20-second reduction.
+This makes it a 70-second cooldown, down from 90 seconds.
+By casting

 Power Infusion the best you can with this, as it will be